Monotude/Game-Dev-Game/README.md

 Subject Alpha State Machine:

 The AI immediately goes into a chase state when the first fuse is grabbed.
-The flee state is triggered in contact with the raycast of the UV light, which then transitions into a patrol state.
+The flee state is triggered when UV light is shining on the monster (and in chase state), and when the UV light is not on alpha (with a buffer) then he transitions into the patrol state.
 In the patrol state, it visits a random waypoint and idles when it gets there, after the idle period it patrols to a new waypoint.
 Alpha will chase based on line of sight when patrolling or idling, it can also chase if it hasnt been in chase for a random range (its 25-35 seconds).

 Subject Beta State Machine: